A look at the four programs at the heart of the MOAA Foundation's efforts. Jump to:

 The two longest wars in the nation's history have directly affected the lives of almost 3 million service men and women who have deployed to combat zones and their families since 2002.
 Over 400,000 of these service members and veterans have had at least three combat tours of duty.
 According to the 2011 Rand study, “The Invisible Wounds of War,” approximately 20 percent of those deployed are living with one or more serious mental health issues.
 The pressure on these families-on those still serving and on those who have returned to the civilian community-is immeasurable and often debilitating.

 To address this urgent need in local communities, the MOAA Foundation Community Outreach program leverages the power of the nationwide MOAA Council/Chapter network.
 It offers grants to MOAA Councils and Chapters directly involved in providing assistance to local uniformed service members and veterans, and their families, to improve their quality of life.
-Grants are awarded to MOAA Councils and Chapters delivering services-either directly or through partnerships with other community organizations- in one of nine areas of critical military and veteran family need:
+Grants are awarded to MOAA Councils and Chapters delivering services-either directly or through partnerships with other community organizations- in one of ten areas of critical military and veteran family need:

 - Food Assistance